jimkwon/trampoline/README.md

 Non-redundant RefSeq subset
 ---------------------------

-Transcriptome uses a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering out any shorter transcripts overlapped to longer one in the genome coordinate space.
+Trampoline uses a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering out any shorter transcripts overlapped to longer one in the genome coordinate space.
 Subsequent analyses become much easier with the nrRefSeq set.
 Various structured